swilliams11/pivotal-apigee-service-broker-cicd/README.md

 * apigee_env
 * apigee_org
 * apigee_domain - domain name of where management API requests should be sent
 * apigee_role - role of the user which should be update.
 This should be removed in a prod Jenkins setup.
+The role is extracted from the Apigee Audit record.

 ### Build trigger
 Enable a build trigger in the Jenkins job by selecting "Trigger builds remotely" and then enter an authentication token.